WilliamClintC/Geocoding_Cleaned_Do/readme.md

 ## Overview

-This study utilizes a comprehensive truck stop directory dataset containing information about individual truck stops.
+This study utilizes a truck stop directory dataset (The Trucker's Friend: National Truck Stop Directory) containing information about individual truck stops.
 Notably, the original dataset does not include geographic coordinates (latitude and longitude).
 The  objective of this project is to systematically extract and assign accurate geographic coordinates to each truck stop entry.

 This README provides an overview of the project.
 More details on the matching processes and the intermediate/raw files are available at: https://github.com/WilliamClintC/Geocoding_Documentation/blob/main/6.pdf